 Summary : Save time by skipping the Drake Passage and optimize your Antarctica experience by flying round-trip!
 A short flight is all it takes to travel between Punta Arenas, Chile and King George Island.
 Once in Antarctica, you’ll immediately be captivated with the sheer beauty and dramatic landscapes of the White Continent.
-Within hours of your departure, you’ll be greeted by a team of experts on the ship and soon be on the lookout for penguins, seals and whales in Antarctica; not to mention captivating scenery with jaw-dropping ice formations in spectacular shades of blue.
+On your arrival, you’ll be greeted by a team of experts on the ship and soon be on the lookout for penguins, seals, and whales in Antarctica; not to mention being surrounded by captivating scenery with jaw-dropping ice formations in spectacular shades of blue.

 There are few places in the world as evocative as Antarctica.
 As you approach the White Continent, feel your excitement and awe grow in anticipation.
 Much of Antarctica is indescribable and can only be fully appreciated with your own eyes.

 As the Captain and Expedition Team keep their eyes out for whales and seabirds, you’ll be alerted to any new sightings.
 The team of expert lecturers will also provide in-depth explanations of the geology, history, and wildlife of the region.